mrazjava/playground/README.md

 a build pipeline.

 ## Github Actions
-Measurable work outputs from this repo can be found in the Actions tab.
-It contains jobs that executed as a result of my specific tests.
-Resulting workflow files contain tested CI recipes I use in real projects.
+Measurable traces of my tests on this playground can be found in the [Actions](https://github.com/mrazjava/playground/actions) tab.
+It contains jobs that executed as a result of my specific experiments.
+Resulting [workflow files](https://github.com/mrazjava/playground/tree/master/.github/workflows) contain tested CI recipes I use in real projects.

 Documentation I find useful:
 - [Workflow Syntax](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions)